bgoonz/gists-revamp/_CURRENT/6af1b7b3/alt-web-dev-setup.md

 [Ruby on Rails](http://rubyonrails.org/) will serve as our application framework for this course.
 Rails is a very full-featured, opinionated framework that provides all the tools we need to create a complete web-app.
 These include an ORM (Object Relational Mapper - essentially we can continue to use Object Oriented Programming with respect to resources in our database), routing, a development server, and a templating engine.

 Fortunately for us, Rails is available as a gem in the Ruby ecosystem.
-Let's install it, specifying the version so that we're all working in sync:
+Let’s install it, specifying the version so that we’re all working in sync:

     # install rails
     gem install rails --version 5.2.3